Skip to content

 global_count(kind)

-Count unique members across all slices.
+Count unique members present across slices.

 Parameters: